cloudify-cosmo/docs.getcloudify.org/content/working_with/workflows/_index.md

 This executes the `my_workflow` workflow on the `my_deployment` deployment.

-Workflows run on deployment-dedicated workers on the management server, on top of the Cloudify workflow engine.
+Workflows run on deployment-dedicated workers on the management server, on top of the {{< param product_name >}} workflow engine.

 When a workflow is executed, an execution object is created for the deployment, containing both static and dynamic information about the workflow's execution run.
 The `status` field in the Execution object is an important dynamic field that conveys the current state of the execution.